dxdesjardins/GDEssentials/README.md

 4. An improved implementation of the Singleton Pattern.

-5. Various Extension Methods and Listeners
+5. Various Extension Methods and Listeners.

 Known Issues
 ----